-The Planning Policy pages on the Council's website will be used to provide further information; the Council will ensure that the Qualifying Body preparing a Neighbourhood Plan, Neighbourhood Development Order or CRTB is informed by email a) as to where the Evidence Base is located and when it has been updated and b) as to where the Local Development Scheme (the project timetable for Local Plan documents) is located and when it has been updated.
+The Planning Policy pages on the Council's website will be used to provide further information and keep stakeholders up to date, including a dedicated web page; the Council will ensure that the Qualifying Body preparing a Neighbourhood Plan, Neighbourhood Development Order or CRTB is informed by email a) as to where the Evidence Base is located and when it has been updated and b) as to where the Local Development Scheme (the project timetable for Local Plan documents) is located and when it has been updated.
 The District Council will make available Neighbourhood Planning guidance to Parish and Town Councils and Neighbourhood Forums.

-The Council will not produce a Neighbourhood Plan, Neighbourhood Development Order or CRTB on behalf of a local community but will give assistance and advice to Qualifying Bodies in the plan preparation process to facilitate proposals.
+The Council will not produce a Neighbourhood Plan, Neighbourhood Development Order or CRTB on behalf of a local community but will give assistance and advice to Qualifying Bodies in the plan preparation process to facilitate proposals, including advice on consultation.